 During the week, I got tweeting about squash, and what a versatile ingredient it is.
-I was making stew, and whilst cooking I away I totted up the amount of different things I’ve made using squash this Winter.
+I was making stew, and whilst cooking I away I totted up the number of different things I’ve made using squash this Winter.

-There’s been soup, mash, curries and risottos to name just a few.
+There’s been soup, mash, curries, and risottos to name just a few.
 My Twitter buddy Neil tweeted about needing some good recipes, so I said I’d send him some.
 ‘Hang on’, I thought, ‘there’s a blog post here’.

 So, if you’re new to this awesome vegetable and are looking for some interesting recipes, here are 5 of my favourites.

 I absolutely love this recipe.
 It was the first meal I cooked with squash and has remained as a winter staple in my house ever since.

 The result is a luxurious, herby, and rich treat that is easy and quick to knock up.
 In fact, this is my go-to meal when I’m home alone.

 Although HFW used pumpkin, I’d definitely recommend using squash instead.
 For me, a good butternut or Crown Prince is a far tastier ingredient that pumpkin.